mroman42/vitrea-agda/README.md

 # vitrea
 A tiny implementation of lenses and optics in Agda.
+The formal proofs that derive the concrete representations from the existential representations become the isomorphisms that translate between them.

 ```
 lensDerivation {s} {t} {a} {b} =